 What should I expect from nootropics?

 The cool (and sometimes off-putting) thing about nootropics is that everyone reacts differently to each one.
-This is pretty standard with drugs in general – if we take marijuana as an example, it relaxes some people, whereas it makes other anxious and paranoid.
-It’s your personal reaction.
+This is pretty standard with enhancers in general.

 In general, the effects of nootropics are fairly mild.
-They’re not meant to be stimulants like adderall, ritalin, vyvanse, or concerta.
-Instead, they aim to take your “base level” of cognitive performance and bring it up.
+They aim to take your “base level” of cognitive performance and bring it up.
 Go from being able to give 100% when not taking nootropics, to being able to give 105% or 110% when you are.
 If you focus in on how the nootropic is affecting you, you’ll be able to tell, but with the vast majority of nootropics, you won’t feel over-stimulated or anything of that nature, sometime the effects are rather subtle.
 One thing that we suggest is tracking the efficacy of the nootropics you take to really determine the value you are getting from nootropics; this is covered later.

 Also, you should expect no comedown and no come up.
 Nootropics work in the background.
 When you dose, you won’t feel a rush (although some do report a “tingly feeling”), and when the nootropic starts to wear off, you won’t feel like you’re crashing.
 Instead, you’ll slowly climb to where your cognitive abilities are enhanced, and then gradually ease off of that as the chemical is depleted until you’re at your normal baseline mental state.

 The Different Types / Categories of Nootropics

 Every nootropic out there can be categorized into a certain subset of nootropics.
 Here are the main ones below – all popular nootropics will fall into one of these categories.
 We’ll talk about some more specific nootropics later.
 If you’d like to skip ahead to the best nootropics for beginners, click here